 Negative gearing means you contribute more financially annually to the property costs than the income received.
 Having a positive cash flow, however, occurs when you make more money from the property than it costs.

-Whats the best strategy when it comes to gearing?
+Whats the right strategy when it comes to gearing?